engineering87/WART/README.md

 ```

 at this point it will be sufficient to connect via SignalR to the WartHub to receive notifications in real time of any call on the controller endpoints.
+In the source code you can find a simple test client and WebApi project.

 ### Contributing
 Thank you for considering to help out with the source code!